 The first inequality invokes the triangle inequality.
-The second inequality applies Lemma 2 for each t = 1, ..., T and re-indexes the summation.
-This application of Lemma 2 is derived by recursively applying Lemma 3 to the requirement that $\mathbf{x}1 \in \mathcal{T}1(\mu, \beta, s)$ .
-We rearrange terms to arrive at (32) and then apply the definition of the reach of the target set (18) to achieve the final inequality.
-Combining (33) with (31) completes the proof.
+The second inequality applies Lemma 2 for each t = 1, ..., T and

+Following similar steps to those used to bound $\sum{t=1}^{T} \|\mathbf{x}t - \mathbf{x}t^\|$ above, we can establish the following bound:

+Combining (35) with (34) and using the definition of the reach of the target set (17) completes the proof. \Box

-Observe that the dynamic regret is a function of the temporal variation in the optimal decision (also called path length or path variation), a common measure of variation discussed in the introduction.
-The path length is weighted by a function of $\gamma$ that is large when $\gamma$ is close to one and approximately one when $\gamma$ is close to 0.
-Again, this trade-off between the strength of the dynamic regret bound and computation time is driven by $S_t$ .
+Observe that the dynamic regret is a function of the temporal variation in the optimal decision, a common measure of variation discussed in the introduction.
+A(1,T) is a function of the path length, while B(1,T) depends on the squared path length.
+The (squared) path length is weighted by a function of γ that is large when γ is close to $1/\sqrt{2}$ and is approximately one when γ is close to 0.
+Again, this trade-off between the strength of the dynamic regret bound and computation time is driven by S_t .
+If some function f_t does not have a unique global minimum, as stated in Section II-A, but instead has multiple disconnected global minimizers each satisfying Assumptions 1 and 2 for their associated target sets, Corollary 1 holds under the updated criteria that \mathbf{x}1 is in the union of target sets (each target set corresponding to a global minimizer at t = 1).